Why you need Mac Network Utility

-Mac OS X and macOS has always comes with a whole load of useful features and tools, one of which is Mac Network Utility, a way of finding out more about each of your network connections.
+macOS always come with a whole load of useful features and tools, one of which is Mac Network Utility, a way of finding out more about each of your network connections.
 In this article, we take a look at how to use the Apple Network Utility feature.

-For anyone who's unsure where to find it, more recent macOS updates, such as Mojave — and probably the 2019 macOS Catalina too — have buried Network Utility in a Systems folder, which means searching for it through Spotlight.
-If you are going to need this fairly often then placing an alias where you can find it, such as on your Desktop, can be useful.
+For anyone unsure where to find it, Apple has buried Network Utility in a Systems folder, which means you need to search for it through Spotlight.
+If you are going to need this fairly often, then placing an alias where you can find it, such as on your Desktop, can be useful.

 What can you do with Mac Network Utility?

-- Ping: Providing you know another computer, servers or devices IP address, use the Ping test to ensure it can communicate with that device at that IP address.
+- Ping: Providing you know another computer, server or device's IP address, use the Ping test to ensure it can communicate with that device at that IP address.

 - Lookup: Use this to view the information provided by your Domain Name System (DNS) server.